MattMcFarland/tw-client/README.md

 - [x] edit controls on comment fixed
 - [x] preload not showing on tut request submit
 - [x] preload not showing on tut solution submit
+- [x] edited by styling for comment  - comment-author .edit class
+- [x] edited by styling for tutsolution & tutrequest - .user.editor
+- [x] edits not updating when editing comment.

 #### Pending Fixes

-- [ ] edits not updating when editing comment.
-- [ ] edited by styling for comment
+- [ ] need visual indication edit is pending for comment

 - [ ] admin/moderator not seeing tag vote buttons
 - [ ] link to user profile incorrect (showing logged in user instead)
 - [ ] User avatar missing